swift-emacs/swift-mode/CONTRIBUTING.md

 - Follow the coding conventions already in use
 - Verify Emacs Lisp code with `checkdoc`
 - Add unit tests whenever possible
+- Run `make check` and ensure no errors other than known-bugs.
 - Open a [pull request](https://help.github.com/articles/using-pull-requests)
   relating to a single issue.